CHP Retiree Advantage (HMO) State of Florida

-We are excited to announce that there will be two Retiree Advantage Plans offered in 2020 for retirees!
-Capital Health Plan Medicare Select Advantage (HMO) is a new plan for Medicare-eligible retirees and their dependents are ineligible to enroll.
+Introduced last year, Capital Health Plan State of Florida Retiree Classic (HMO) is a new plan for Medicare-eligible retirees and their dependents are ineligible to enroll.
 View the Summary of Benefits to review the two plan options for the State of Florida.

 To be eligible for either plan option, you must be entitled to Medicare Part A, enrolled in Medicare Part B, and live in the Capital Health Plan service area.
 Retiree Advantage will provide all of your Medicare benefits and services, including prescription drug coverage (Medicare Parts A, B, and D).
 Review our Medicare calendar to attend a seminar, or call our local office to talk to one of our experienced representatives to learn more.

 Due to COVID-19, Capital Health Plan has pre-recorded the State of Florida Retiree Advantage (HMO) seminar for your convenience.

 2022 Retiree Advantage Annual Notice of Changes (ANOC) provides details of changed in plan benefits and coverage from one year to the next.

 The 2022 State of Florida Benefits Summary provides a summary of your plan’s benefits, premium, copayments, and coinsurance information.